JosieZhuo/accelerometer_data_analysis/hw3_rmd.md

 <img src="hw3_rmd_files/figure-gfm/unnamed-chunk-13-1.png" width="90%" />

-The noaa data set has 2595176variables of 9observations.
+The noaa data set has 2595176 variables of 9observations.
 The variables are id, year, month, day, prcp_mm, snow_mm, snwd_mm, tmax_F, tmin_F.
 The
 missing data is not a big issue as long as each weather station only collects a subset of these variables and they can get the observations